-- (1) General Applicability.
-Indefinite delivery contracts may be awarded on an as-needed basis for construction services pursuant to the procedures in Section 3015(2) (b) and for architectural-engineering and land surveying services pursuant to Section 3220. - (a) Construction Services.
-When construction services contracts are awarded, each contract shall be limited to a total expenditure of seven hundred fifty thousand dollars for a two-year period with individual project expenditures not to exceed one hundred fifty thousand dollars. - (b) Architectural-Engineering and Land Surveying Services.
-When architectural-engineering and land surveying services contracts are awarded, each contract shall be limited to a total expenditure of three hundred thousand dollars for a two-year period with individual project expenditures not to exceed one hundred thousand dollars. - (2) Small Indefinite Delivery Contracts.
-Small indefinite delivery contracts for architectural-engineering and land surveying services may be procured as provided in Section 3230.
-A contract established under this section shall be subject to and included in the limitations for individual and total contract amounts provided in Section 3230, and any regulations.
+- (1) General Applicability. -Indefinite deliveryquantity contracts may be awarded on an as-needed basis for construction services pursuant to the procedures in Section 3015(2)(b) and for architectural-engineering and land-surveying services pursuant to Section 3220. - (a) Construction Services.
+When construction services contracts are awarded, each contract shall be limited to a total expenditure of seven hundred fifty thousand dollars for a two-year period with individual project expenditures not to exceed one hundred fifty thousand dollars. - (b(2) Architectural-Engineering and Land-Surveying Services. -When architectural-engineering and land-surveying services contracts are awarded, each contract shallmust be limited to a total expenditure of three hundred thousand dollars for a two-year period with individual project expenditures not to exceed one hundred thousand dollars. - (2(3) Small Indefinite DeliveryQuantity Contracts. -Small indefinite deliveryquantity contracts for architectural-engineering and land-surveying services may be procured as provided in Section 3230. -A contract established under this section shallmust be subject to and included in the limitations for individual and total contract amounts provided in Section 3230, and any applicable regulations.